Music taste

 Here is a page in Danish with more info about my taste and interests in the field of music...

+Favourite films?
 There are films which have changed my life and there are films which are just brilliant little pearls I'll never forget.

-In the late 1970ies and beginning of the 1980ies, it made a deep impression on me to see French movies such as 'Les Enfants du Paradis' and 'Moliere', and we freaked out over '2001 The Space Odyssey ', 'Koyaanisqatsi & Powaqqatsi' and 'Blade Runner' long before they got to be hype.
-Oh, and 'The Passenger' (with Jack Nicholson), not to mention.
+In the late 1970s and beginning of the 1980s, it made a deep impression on me to see French movies such as 'Les Enfants du Paradis' and 'Moliere', and we freaked out over '2001 The Space Odyssey ', 'Koyaanisqatsi & Powaqqatsi' and 'Blade Runner' long before they got to be hype.

 'Quest of Fire' also